Skip to main content

 Chrome is the most popular web browser in the world.
 According to Statcounter, it accounts for over 65% of the market share.
-Its dominance can be attributed to various reasons, ranging from Google’s own leading position as the world’s top search engine, through its mobile compatibility with Android devices, to Chrome’s built-in features like its password manager.
+The reasons for its dominance range from Google’s own leading position as the world’s top search engine and the developer of Android to the Chrome browser’s built-in features like its password manager.

-Having easy access to a password manager through the browser leads many to look into how you can save and view passwords on Google Chrome.
-Today, we’ll explain how you can access and manage your passwords on Chrome – and why it might not be such a good idea to rely on a browser to keep your data secure.
+Such easy access to a browser-based password manager might tempt you to look into how to save and view passwords on Google Chrome.
+Today, we’ll explain how you can access and manage your credentials using the browser – and why it might not be so reliable at keeping your data secure.

 How to view saved passwords on Chrome using a desktop device